microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

         - `[ContainerDisplayName <String>]`: A string describing where the item is stored.
 For example, the name of a SharePoint site or the user name identifying the owner of the OneDrive storing the item.
         - `[ContainerType <String>]`: Can be used for filtering by the type of container in which the file is stored.
 Such as Site or OneDriveBusiness.
         - `[ContainerWebUrl <String>]`: A path leading to the folder in which the item is stored.
         - `[MediaType <String>]`: The item's media type.
 Can be used for filtering for a specific type of file based on supported IANA Media Mime Types.
-Note that not all Media Mime Types are supported.
+Not all Media Mime Types are supported.
         - `[PreviewImageUrl <String>]`: A URL leading to the preview image for the item.
         - `[PreviewText <String>]`: A preview text for the item.
         - `[Title <String>]`: The item's title text.
         - `[Type <String>]`: The item's media type.
 Can be used for filtering for a specific file based on a specific type.
-See below for supported types.
+See the section Type property values for supported types.
       - `[SharingHistory <IMicrosoftGraphSharingDetail[]>]`:
     - `[Trending <IMicrosoftGraphTrending[]>]`: Calculated relationship identifying documents trending around a user.
 Trending documents are calculated based on activity of the user's closest network of people and include files stored in OneDrive for Business and SharePoint.
 Trending insights help the user to discover potentially useful content that the user has access to, but has never viewed before.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.